 Ohms Law Calculator

-Ohms Law ties four quantities together - voltage, current, resistance, and power.
-Give the calculator any two and it solves the other two.
-For example, 120 volts across a 60 Ω element draws 2 amps and dissipates 240 watts.
-The core relationship is V = I × R, and power follows as P = V × I, with the alternate forms P = I² × R and P = V² / R. Pick what you want to solve for above and enter any two known values.
+Ohms Law ties four quantities together: voltage, current, resistance, and power.
+Enter any two and the calculator solves the remaining values.
+For example, 12 volts and 6 watts give 0.5 amps and 24 ohms.
+The core relationship is V = I × R, while power follows as P = V × I, P = I² × R, or P = V² ÷ R.

 The Ohms Law Triangles